SHOWstudio website rebuild

 A very brief CV

 Systems Administration.
-6 years’ experience provisioning and maintaining Linux servers to run highly trafficked websites with high availability.
+7 years’ experience provisioning and maintaining Linux servers to run highly trafficked websites with high availability.
 Solid command-line knowledge across Linux and Mac operating systems.
 Experience with Git, cron, rsync and related utilities.
 Ability to administer Nginx, Apache, PHP, MySQL, PostgreSQL, HAProxy, Exim, OpenSSH and other services.
-Knowledge of cloud platforms such as Amazon EC2 and development tools like Vagrant, Docker and Jenkins.
+Knowledge of cloud platforms such as Amazon EC2 and Rackspace Cloud, and development tools like Vagrant, Docker and Jenkins.
 Experience working with production Kubernetes clusters.
 A focus on tight security and robust systems.